hashicorp/katakoda/terraform-consul-provider/overview.md

 On initialization, this workspace should have ran `docker-compose up -d` creates all the services listed in the Learn guide.
 To view these instances, run `docker ps`{{execute}}

-It takes about a minute after you see the `Ready` message for the Consul datacenter to nominate a cluster leader and for you to continue to the next step.
+It takes about a minute after you see the `Ready` message for the Consul datacenter to nominate a cluster leader and for you to continue to the next [step](http://learn.hashicorp.com/consul/developer-discovery/terraform-consul-provider#bootstrap-consul-acls), bootstrapping your Consul ACLs.

 ## Bootstrap Consul ACLs

-This corresponds to the [BootStrap Consul ACLs](http://learn.hashicorp.com/consul/developer-discovery/terraform-consul-provider#bootstrap-consul-acls) section on the Learn guide.
+This corresponds to the [Bootstrap Consul ACLs](http://learn.hashicorp.com/consul/developer-discovery/terraform-consul-provider#bootstrap-consul-acls) section on the Learn guide.
 Once you run the following command, use the guide to complete the rest of this scenario.

 `docker exec -it consul-playground_consul-server-1_1 consul acl bootstrap`{{execute}}